Delta flyers get a free checked bag with the Delta SkyMiles Gold credit card - CNN Underscored

 Current welcome bonus: For a limited time, earn 70,000 bonus miles after you spend $2,000 in purchases in the first three months after opening the account.
 Offer expires April 28, 2021.

-Best for: Casual Delta travelers who don’t want to fuss with checked bag fees, or heavier travelers that only choose Delta on occasion.
+Best for: Casual Delta travelers who don’t want to fuss with checked bag fees, or heavier travelers who only choose Delta on occasion.

 Digging into the Delta Gold card